-Mr. Silvio is employed as our Chief Technology Officer pursuant to an employment agreement, dated November 4, 2019.
-Mr. Silvio's employment agreement generally provides for the following key terms:
+Mr. Caine is employed as our Chief Product and Digital Officer pursuant to an employment agreement dated January 12, 2023.
+Mr. Caine's employment agreement generally provides for the following key terms:

-- · at-will employment, which commenced effective June 19, 2017; - base salary of \$400,000; - an annual cash bonus opportunity, with a target award equal to 50% of his base salary, based on the achievement of individual and company performance-based objectives established by our Compensation Committee; - · ability to participate in employee benefit plans generally available to those of our other executive officers; and - · reimbursement for necessary and reasonable business expenses.
+- at-will employment, which commenced effective January 30, 2023; - base salary of \$500,000; - an annual cash bonus opportunity, with a target award equal to 60% of his base salary, based on the achievement of individual and company performance-based objectives established by our Compensation Committee and pro-rated for his initial year of service; - ability to participate in employee benefit plans generally available to those of our other executive officers; - reimbursement for necessary and reasonable business expenses.

-If the Company terminates Mr. Silvio's employment without "cause" (as defined in his employment agreement), other than due to his death or "disability" (as defined in his employment agreement), at any time other than during the 12 month period immediately following a "change in control" (as defined in his employment agreement), Mr. Silvio will receive the "accrued benefits" (as defined in his employment agreement) and, subject to his execution of an acceptable release and compliance with the covenants described below, Mr. Silvio will also receive the following severance benefits from the Company:
+If the Company terminates Mr. Caine's employment without "cause" (as defined in his employment agreement), other than due to his death or "disability" (as defined in his employment agreement), at any time other than during the 12-month period immediately following a "change in control" (as defined in his employment agreement), then Mr. Caine will receive the "accrued benefits" (as defined in his employment agreement), and, subject to his execution of an acceptable release and compliance with the covenants described below, Mr. Caine will also receive the following severance benefits from the Company:

-- cash severance in an amount equal to 12 months of his base salary, which will be paid in installments in accordance with the Company's regular payroll procedures commencing on the 60th day after the date of his termination; - a lump sum payment of a pro rata annual bonus based on actual performance for the year in which the termination of employment occurs based on the number of days worked relative to 365 days; - reimbursement for premiums paid for coverage pursuant to COBRA for such executive and his eligible dependents for up to 12 months; and - if Mr. Silvio's termination date is at least 12 months following the effective date of his employment, accelerated vesting of the thenunvested portion of all his outstanding equity awards as if he had remained employed for 12 months following his termination of employment.
+- cash severance in an amount equal to 12 months of his base salary, which will be paid in installments in accordance with the Company's regular payroll procedures commencing on the 60th day after the date of his termination; - a lump sum payment of a pro rata annual bonus based on actual performance for the year in which the termination of employment occurs based on the number of days worked relative to 365 days; - reimbursement for premiums paid for coverage pursuant to COBRA for such executive and his eligible dependents for up to 12 months; and - if Mr. Caine's termination date is at least 12 months following the effective date of his employment, accelerated vesting of the then-unvested portion of all his outstanding equity awards as if he had remained employed for 12 months following his termination of employment.

-If we terminate Mr. Silvio's employment with the Company without "cause," other than due to Mr. Silvio's death or "disability", or Mr. Silvio resigns for "good reason" (as defined in his employment agreement), in either case, at any time during the 12-month period immediately following a "change in control", in addition to the "accrued benefits" and subject to his execution of an acceptable release and compliance with the covenants described below, Mr. Silvio will receive severance benefits set forth above, except as follows:
+If we terminate Mr. Caine's employment with the Company without "cause," other than due to Mr. Caine's death or "disability," or Mr. Caine resigns for "good reason" (as defined in his employment agreement), in either case at any time during the 12-month period immediately following a "change in control", then Mr. Caine will receive the "accrued benefits" and, subject to his execution of an acceptable release and compliance with the covenants described below, Mr. Caine will receive severance benefits set forth above, except as follows:

-- · cash severance in an amount equal to 12 months of his then-current base salary in a single lump sum payment; - · lump sum payment equal to 100% of his full target bonus for the fiscal year in effect at the date of termination of employment; and - accelerated vesting of all his outstanding unvested equity awards, unless otherwise set forth in performance stock unit award agreement.
+- cash payment of severance in an amount equal to twelve months of his then current base salary, in a single lump sum payment; - a lump sum payment equal to 100% of his full target bonus for the fiscal year in effect at the date of termination of employment; and - accelerated vesting of all his outstanding unvested equity awards, unless otherwise set forth in a performance stock unit award agreement.

-Mr. Silvio is also subject to the Company's Confidentiality, Non-Disclosure, Inventions, Non-Solicitation and Non-Competition Agreement, which contains customary confidentiality, non-competition, and non-solicitation of employees or customers provision.
-Under the agreement, Mr. Silvio cannot compete with the Company for a 12 month period after termination.
+Mr. Caine is also subject to the Company's Confidentiality, Non-Disclosure, Inventions, Non-Solicitation and Non-Competition Agreement, which contains customary confidentiality, non-competition, and non-solicitation of employees or customers provision.
+Under the agreement, Mr. Caine cannot compete with the Company for a 12-month period after termination.
 The non-solicitation covenant also extends for 12 months after termination.